-The colour chart below provides a general guide for evaluating colour in round cut diamonds.
+The chart below provides a general guideline for evaluating colour in the round brilliant cut diamonds.

 The GIA grades clarity of round cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.

-The clarity chart below provides a general guide based on the GIA clarity grading standards.
+The chart below provides a general guideline for evaluating clarity in round cut diamonds based on the GIA clarity grading standards.

 |< .50 ct||FL - VS2||SI1 - SI2||I1||I2||> I2|

 |.51 - 1.0 ct||FL - VS1||VS2 - SI1||SI2||I1 - I2||> I2|